 Other summer festivals

-The festival calendar shifts year to year, so verify before you book a trip for an event:
+The calendar shifts year to year, so verify before you book a trip for an event — and treat older listings with suspicion, because they keep recycling festivals that have stopped running.

 Where to swim when it’s hot